 Upcoming Shows in Lancaster, PA

-JESUS is the musical stage adventure about the most famous person ever to walk the earth and the everyday people whose lives he changed forever.
-This action-packed experience will captivate your imagination as you take in the stories, scenery & sets, and elaborate costumes of this timeless production.
+JESUS is the musical stage adventure about the most famous person to ever walk the earth and the everyday people whose lives he changed forever.

 A small Pennsylvania town is shaken when Zack Fisher, the infant son of a prominent Amish family, is kidnapped.
 Accusations fly.
 Although everyone comes under suspicion, the case goes cold.
 Zack’s sister Naomi, who was supposed to be watching him, blames herself for the next 20 years – then takes matters into her own hands.
 Packed with a cast of interesting and complex characters, including a quirky, noir-style detective and an amateur Amish sleuth, this musical mystery tells a moving story about learning to forgive yourself.